rcolinp/clinical_informatics_umls/README.md

 - **While inside docker containers command-line, execute the following prior to import:**
   - `rm -rf data/databases/`
   - `rm -rf data/transactions/`
+  - Please be aware that is best to execute above two commands twice prior to running `neo4j-admin import`
 - **NOTE:** This is a required step when using `neo4j-admin import`.
   - By invoking this command to import data, the database for your data must not already exist as well.